-It is essential parents learn to develop their coping and problem-solving skills to set and model a good coping skills and example, and teach the child how to face and overcome challenges.
+It is essential parents learn to develop their coping and problem-solving skills to set and model good coping skills and example and teach the child how to face and overcome challenges.
 It is learning from the parent that set’s the child’s map of their world and teaches them their coping skills.
 When this lesson is not acquired, anxiety escalations appear.

 Dr Karen believes “we each have the capacity to deal with life challenges, once we know how.”
 Learning to take charge of your own responses is essential.
 We often react to something that is thrown into our life expectedly or unwanted, and this can display as anxiety.
 What we want to do instead is respond, not react.